 Except I wasn’t.
 My children absolutely still loved me.
 They wrote letters to me in our journal; they climbed up in my lap at night.
 They adored me even when I hated myself, a living testament to Christ’s love for me.

-Whether we homeschool or outsource.
+Whether you homeschool or outsource.

-We are rocking motherhood.
+You are rocking motherhood.

-We are doing something with our lives
+You are doing something with your life

-We’re raising saints and building cathedrals.
+You are raising saints and building cathedrals.

 Because good enough is perfect – even when it’s covered in egg.